benhsieh-dev/NFB-frontend/README.md

 ## Technologies Used

 - Angular
-- Spring Boot
-- PostgreSQL
+- Bootstrap
-- Okta
+- Heroku hosting
 - Java
 - JavaScript
+- Okta
+- PostgreSQL
+- Spring Boot
 - TypeScript
-- Bootstrap
-- Heroku hosting

 ## Notes on Use of Software

 Allow Heroku website to warmup as it connects to database when first loading the website

+## Future Considerations

+- Payment processing